lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 This shared secret key ssk can be reused by Alice for MAC-based protection of further messages sent to Bob within the current PKI management operation.

-This approach employs the notation of KDF(IKM, L, info) as described in {{I-D.ietf-lamps-cms-kemri, Section 5}} with the following changes:
+This approach employs the notation of KDF(IKM, L, info) as described in {{RFC9629, Section 5}} with the following changes:

 * IKM is the input key material.
 It is the symmetric secret called ss resulting from the key encapsulation mechanism.